bitweeder/lucenaBAL/README.md

 Linting is possible by changing line 4 to `cmake --build build --target format` to run `clang-format` against all source files, which is handy if you’re not using `git` prehooks or some code editor facility to lint as you go.
 Relatedly, using `format-dry` instead of `format` will preview the changes instead of simply applying them.

 Docs can also be generated, if desired, and are left in `build/docs`.

-## Planning
-Tokens deprecated prior to the official lucenaBAL 2.0 release—in particular, placeholder tokens superseded by formalized C++20/C++23 variants—will be removed as part of the eventual lucenaBAL 3.0 release, but will remain available until then.

-As always, prefer to use the non-deprecated version of a token, especially when starting a new project.

 ## To-Do
 _Roughly in order of precedence:_